metalsmith/metalsmith.io/src/step-by-step/index.njk.md

 Once that runs, you will get the exact same results in the build directory.
 In fact, it helps to completely delete the entire build directory, just so you can see and confirm that it ran.

 If you'd rather use the simpler, configuration-based CLI approach, you can safely discard _index.js_.
 It's no longer in use and the CLI approach always reads _metalsmith.json_ instead.
-Similarly, if you prefer the more expressive, code-based API approach, then you can discard _metalsmith.json_, as it has no purpose.
+Similarly, if you prefer the more expressive, code-based API approach, then you can discard _metalsmith.json_.
 Either method builds the exact same files in the `build` directory and you can run it whichever way you'd prefer.

 ### Optionally installing Metalsmith globally